l6gistaja/vanalinnad/README.md

 1. Bounds of road layers can be determined by adding tag ```<roadbounds w="..." s="..." e="..." n="..."/>``` to ```{VANALINNAD_ROOT_DIR}/vector/places/{SITE}/layers.xml```.
 If this tag or some of its coordinates are missing, other boundaries are calculated from maximum values of tile layers in ```{VANALINNAD_ROOT_DIR}/vector/places/{SITE}/layers.xml```.
 1. For every road layer which will be created, add tag ```<layer type="roads" name="{LAYER_NAME}" file="{KML_FILENAME}" maxres="{MIN_ZOOM_LEVEL}" levels="{LEVEL_LIST}"/>``` to ```{VANALINNAD_ROOT_DIR}/vector/places/{SITE}/layers.xml```. {LEVEL_LIST} is comma separated list of numbers from 0 to 5.
 1. Run ```./dev/osm2xml/osmroads.pl {SITE} .00001```
  1. If original OSM data is too big, process might stall.
-In case you need only roaddata from that site, add highway as 3rd parameter: ```./dev/osm2xml/osmroads.pl {SITE} .00001 highway```
+In case you need only highways from OpenStreetMap, add highway as 3rd parameter: ```./dev/osm2xml/osmroads.pl {SITE} .00001 highway```

 License
 -------